ginozab/Rmspredict/README.md

 ### Visualization Functions

-There are four visualization functions available in the `mspredictr` package.
+There are two visualization functions available in the `mspredictr` package.
 The `graph_preds` and `graph_overall` functions take in the data frame returned from a successful run of the `benchmark` function.
-The `graph_tree` function makes a regression tree to visualize the how predictions are made.
-This function takes in the raw categorical and numerical dataset.
-The `graph_distr` visualizes a distribution of the target data column which the user wants to predict.
+These two functions then create a box and whisker plot of he results. `graph_preds` makes a faceted box and whisker that is split based on the values in the program column. `graph_overall` creates a single box and whisker plot that visualizes the prediction results from all of the different programs.

 ## Data Available for Use